Chairman’s Corporate Governance Report

 Principle 1 - Establish a strategy and business model which creates long-term value for shareholders

-- To replicate market penetration achieved in targeted clinical areas in the UK in all overseas markets.
+- To replicate market penetration achieved in targeted clinical areas in the UK in all overseas markets; and

 Secondary objectives, goals and “game changing plays” form part of the strategic plan and make an essential contribution to how the Company will deliver medium to long-term growth.